woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

     export DEFAULT_TIMEOUT_OVERRIDE=180000 pnpm test:e2e-pw --ui
     ```

-To see all Playwright options, make sure you are in the `plugins/woocommerce` folder and run `pnpm playwright test --help`
+To see all the Playwright options, make sure you are in the `plugins/woocommerce` folder and run `pnpm playwright test --help`

-### About the environment
+## Test environment

-The find the default setup check the .wp-env.json configuration file in the `plugins/woocommerce` folder.
+The find the default setup check the `.wp-env.json` configuration file in the `plugins/woocommerce` folder.

 For more information how to configure the test environment for `wp-env`, please check out the [documentation](https://github.com/WordPress/gutenberg/tree/trunk/packages/env).

-#### Alternate environments
+### Alternate environments

 The default URL and the credentials for the test environment can be set via environment variables.